ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 The TOVAR$ instruction assists in the generation of XML from a fixed-format data area known as a commarea.
-The TOVAR$ instruction works in conjunction with the MAP$ instruction, which describes the format of the commarea and its relation to the XML datastream.
+The TOVAR$ instruction works in conjunction with the MAP$ instruction, which describes the format of the commarea and its relation to the XML data stream.

 Whereas the MAP$ instruction allows the XML stream to be converted into commarea format, the TOVAR$ instruction uses the MAP$ instructions to perform the reverse operation (“commarea-to-output” conversion).
 In other words, it